1. Home

 8/10

-The Hyundai Tucson is quieter in the cabin than a Nissan Qashqai, more fun to drive than a Skoda Karoq, and boasts the biggest boot in its class.
+The Hyundai Tucson is quieter in the cabin than a Nissan Qashqai, more fun to drive than a Skoda Karoq, and boasts one of the biggest boots in its class.
 What's more, there's a trio of hybrid options to pick from, so it should be cheap to run.

 If you need a spacious family SUV and want something that's going to turn heads, the Tucson is a great choice.
 It's got a smart interior that's well kitted out, while the infotainment system is one of the best in the business.

-The mild-hybrid is the thirstiest of the options, so you’ll be better off opting for self-charging or plug-in hybrid power, although the latter will reduce the cavernous 620-litre boot a touch.
+The mild-hybrid is the thirstiest of the options, so you’ll be better off opting for self-charging or plug-in hybrid power, although the latter will reduce the cavernous 620-litre boot a touch to a still useful 577-litres.

-There’s plenty of space for passengers, too, with tall folks in the back benefiting from decent leg- and headroom.
+There’s plenty of space for passengers, too, with tall folks in the back benefiting from generous leg- and headroom.
 You’ll also find a pleasing array of storage cubbies and a large glove box.

-Prices start at around £30,000 for a new Tucson, but you can save yourself several thousand pounds if you look for a recent secondhand model.
+Prices start at a little more than £30,000 for a new Tucson, but you can save yourself several thousand pounds if you look for a recent second-hand model.

 9. Volvo V90